What is garbage collection in .NET core?

 - The GC.Collect method is called and in almost all cases, you do not have to call this method, because the garbage collector runs continuously.
 This method is primarily used for unique situations and testing.

-The .NET Garbage Collector has 3 generations and each generation has its own heap that that is used for the storage of allocated objects.
+The .NET core Garbage Collector has 3 generations and each generation has its own heap that that is used for the storage of allocated objects.
 There is a basic principle that most objects are either short-lived or long-lived.

 Generation First (0)

 - In Generation 0, objects are first allocated.